At the Maryland Historical Society, they're calling it the Great Cupcake Caper.

 Coale, the former board member for the Maryland Historic Trust, said he doesn't believe archives will be able to continue to allow access to original documents.
 "They don't have the staff to do it, especially nowadays with societies more or less operating with skeleton crews," he said.

 But Kummerow says his staff is also not in a financial position to digitize its archives or provide photocopies of the volumes of material researchers may want to see.

-Kummerow is reassured, however, that the alleged weekend theft was detected by staff members, who called the police officers who reported finding five dozen documents that had been checked out by Landau and tucked into a laptop case inside a locker belonging to Savedoff.
+Kummerow is reassured, however, that the weekend theft was detected by staff members, who called the police officers that ultimately found five dozen documents that had been checked out by Landau and tucked into a laptop case inside a locker belonging to Savedoff.